1. Overview of the Hawk Computer

 physical page number unused C R W X V

-In operation, whenever the CPU issues a virtual address, the memory-management unit searches for a mapping register that contains the corresponding virtual page number field, and then substitutes the physical page number for the virtual page number in order to construct a physical address.
+In operation, whenever the CPU issues a virtual address, if the memory-management unit is enabled, it searches for a mapping register that contains the corresponding virtual page number field, and then substitutes the physical page number for the virtual page number in order to construct a physical address. (see Chapter 13).

 1.4.
 The Instruction Execution Cycle